Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Bounded-confidence models (BCMs) on networks

 where the distance between the opinions of agents $i$ and $j$ is $d_{\text{BC}}(i,j) = |x_i(t) - x_j(t) |$, the indicator function $\mathbbm{1}_b = 1$ if condition $b$ holds and $\mathbbm{1}_b = 0$ if condition $b$ does not hold, $\epsilon_{i,j}$ is the confidence bound, and $\rho \in (0,0.5]$ is a constant (which is sometimes called a ``convergence parameter").
-The value $\rho = 0.5$ corresponds to an exact opinion compromise, with an agent changing its opinion to the mean of its opinion and the opinion of the agent with which it is interacting.
+The value $\rho = 0.5$ corresponds to an exact opinion compromise; in this case, two interacting agents that update their opinions both adopt the mean of their opinions.
 The confidence bound $\epsilon_{i,j}$ is symmetric in most studies, but one can make it asymmetric (i.e., $\epsilon_{i,j} \neq \epsilon_{j,i}$) if one desires.
-For a symmetric confidence bound, opinion updates are symmetric for $i$ and $j$ because $d_{\text{BC}}(i,j) = d_{\text{BC}}(j,i)$.
+For a symmetric confidence bound, the opinion updates of nodes $i$ and $j$ are symmetric because $d_{\text{BC}}(i,j) = d_{\text{BC}}(j,i)$.
 For simplicity, we suppose that the confidence bound is homogeneous, so $\epsilon_{i,j} = \epsilon$ for all $i,j \in \{1,2, \ldots, N\}$.
 Therefore, when we discuss a confidence bound in the rest of our paper, we refer to it as ``the" confidence bound.
 When adjacent nodes have opinions that differ by less than the confidence bound, we say that these nodes are ``directly receptive" to each other.

 In the HK model, opinion updates are synchronous and hence deterministic.
 At each discrete time, an agent interacts with all of its neighboring agents.
-Each agent updates its opinion to the arithmetic mean of the opinions of all neighbors with opinions within the confidence bound.
+Each agent updates its opinion to the mean of the opinions of all neighbors with opinions within the confidence bound.
 That is,

 where ${\Gamma}_i = \{j | A_{i,j} = 1 \quad \text{and} \quad |x_i - x_j| < \epsilon \}$ is the set of adjacent agents (i.e., neighbors) of agent $i$ whose opinions are within the confidence bound.
 Given a network and an initial opinion profile, the HK model is deterministic.
 This is convenient for mathematical analysis.